bright-dev/bright/readme.rst

 Bright is an attempt to rewrite a fast fuel cycle components using C++, SQL databases for libraries, and one group cross-section data for the reactor.

-Bright is specifically designed to be plugged into Python code (CPython Objects) and, hopefully, GENIUS, the University of Wisc code.
+Bright is specifically designed to be plugged into Python code (CPython Objects) and cyclus, the University of Wisconis-Madison code.

 The C++ code may be found in the FCComps directory.